 Read, Edit, Repeat

 Once you have written down the first draft of the sales cover letter, hold off pushing the “send” button until you have read through it at least three times, preferably in different fonts.
 If necessary, read it out loud so that you can get a sense of how it reads.
-Finally, run it through tools like Grammarly to eliminate any grammatical errors and spelling mistakes.
+Finally, run it through tools like Grammarly or StudyBounty to eliminate any grammatical errors and spelling mistakes.

 Get a Second Opinion